shopware/shopware/README.md

 ### Installation via Git

-Follow the instruction below if you want to install Shopware 5 using Git.
+Follow the instruction below if you want to install Shopware using Git.

 1.)
 Clone the git repository to the desired location using:

     git clone https://github.com/shopware/shopware.git
+    cd shopware
+    git checkout labs

 In case you wish to contribute to Shopware, fork the `labs` branch rather than cloning it, and create a pull request via Github.
 For further information please read the section "Get involved" of this document.